 This lantern was also sold as Knight Light Company's Model 311.

 but it still needs a tip cleaner wire (right image) at the top of this torch lighting model.

-this unknown model is a two mantle version of the above.
+this lantern, in George Remkus' collection, is a two mantle version of the preceding model.

 The tip cleaner lever is at the bottom of the generator,